kyle-david1/Code-Quiz/README.md

 The selecting and deslecting answers functions stumped me and I got assistance from a friend in the industry

+Javascript needs further debugging to append each of the questions after the start button is clicked

 Collaborators:
 ## Sara Baqla